Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama Performance Insights

-- The Crimson Tide are outscoring opponents by 13.9 points per game with a +486 scoring differential overall.
-They put up 82.6 points per game (fourth in college basketball) and give up 68.7 per contest (139th in college basketball).
+- The Crimson Tide's +486 scoring differential (outscoring opponents by 13.9 points per game) is a result of scoring 82.6 points per game (fourth in college basketball) while giving up 68.7 per contest (138th in college basketball).

-- The 41.0 rebounds per game Alabama averages rank first in the nation, and are 8.1 more than the 32.9 its opponents pull down per contest.
+- Alabama wins the rebound battle by 8.1 boards on average.
+It collects 41 rebounds per game, which ranks first in college basketball, while its opponents grab 32.9 per outing.

-- The Crimson Tide average 97.5 points per 100 possessions (81st in college basketball), while allowing 81.1 points per 100 possessions (fifth in college basketball).
+- The Crimson Tide's 97.5 points per 100 possessions on offense rank 81st in college basketball, and the 81.1 points they allow per 100 possessions rank fifth in college basketball.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.